 The Sheldrick Wildlife Trust embraces all measures that complement the conservation, preservation and protection of wildlife and habitats.

 Working across Kenya, our projects include anti-poaching, safe guarding the natural environment, enhancing community awareness, addressing animal welfare issues, providing veterinary assistance to animals in need, rescuing and hand rearing elephant and rhino orphans, along with other species that can ultimately enjoy a quality of life in wild terms when grown.

 Getting to Kenya is difficult, but DSWT engages with its supporters on social media and through worldwide fundraisers, like the Elephant Runs held in NYC, London, and LA.
-We participated in the Central Park runs with our youngest granddaughter so it was a given that we’d adopt an orphan elephant for her.
-Malkia, her foster, is the only elephant still living at the nursery in Nairobi.
+I participated in the Central Park runs with our youngest granddaughter, so it was a given that we’d adopt an orphan elephant for her.
+Malkia, her foster, has since successfully left the nursery in Nairobi.

 The Sheldrick Wildlife Trust elephant project has four units.
 Two locations in Tsavo East national park and one in the Kibwezi forest are where the older, more independent elephants live before heading off on their own.
-The Nairobi elephant orphanage is where the youngest orphans are found.
-These elephant babies, most under three years of age, are cared for 24 hours a day, with the first few weeks and months after rescue of particular importance.
-If you are interested in visiting elephant babies, you will want to go to the orphanage in Nairobi.
+The youngest elephants live at the Nairobi elephant orphanage.
+The first few weeks and months after rescue of critical to the calf’s survival.
+Therefore, these elephant babies, most under three years of age, are cared for 24 hours a day.
+If you are interested in visiting elephant babies, plan a visit to the orphanage in Nairobi, Kenya.

-There are two sessions everyday for visiting the Sheldrick elephant orphanage in Nairobi.
+There are two visiting sessions daily for the Sheldrick elephant orphanage in Nairobi.
 One is for the general public and one for those who sponsor an orphan with the trust.